Spatial, Spectral and Temporal Response of High Intensity Laser Plasma Mirrors- Direct Observation of the Ponderomotive Push: Introduction

 \section{Introduction}

 Recent advancements in laser technology facilitate the study of the interaction between high-power, ultrahigh contrast femtosecond pulses with solid-density matter \cite{drake2006introduction, kaw2017nonlinear, ravindra2009intense,rocca2024ultra}.
-This opens up avenues in high-energy density science, with potential applications in high-brightness vacuum ultraviolet (VUV) and X-ray sources \cite{dromey2007bright}, attosecond optics \cite{thaury2007plasma}, tabletop ultrafast X-ray \cite{kneip2010bright,kneip2008observation} imaging and ultrafast diffraction \cite{gaffney2007imaging}.
+This opens up avenues in high-energy density science, with potential applications in high-brightness vacuum ultraviolet (VUV) and X-ray sources \cite{constant1999optimizing,dromey2007bright}, attosecond optics \cite{thaury2007plasma}, tabletop ultrafast X-ray imaging \cite{kneip2010bright,kneip2008observation} and ultrafast diffraction \cite{gaffney2007imaging}.
 These developments are critically dependent on the temporal and spatial characteristics of femtosecond pulses \cite{jolly2020spatio}.
-Unlike picosecond and nanosecond pulses, where interaction occurs in plasma that expands below solid density, ultrahigh contrast femtosecond pulses induce nearly instantaneous excitation of solid-density matter \cite{murnane1991ultrafast}.
-In addition, short-pulse, high-intensity lasers can create conditions where quantum electrodynamics (QED) effects \cite{marklund2009quantum} and relativistic effects \cite{umstadter2001review} become significant.
-The extreme pressure (of the order of several 100 Mbar) exerted on the plasma surface leads to surface deformation resulting in various instabilities\cite{tatarakis2003propagation}.
+Unlike picosecond and nanosecond pulses, where interaction occurs in a plasma that expands below solid density, ultrahigh contrast femtosecond pulses can induce near-instantaneous excitation of solid-density matter \cite{murnane1991ultrafast}.
+In addition short-pulse, high-intensity lasers can create conditions where quantum electrodynamics (QED) effects \cite{marklund2009quantum} and relativistic effects \cite{umstadter2001review} become significant.
+In a seminal paper, Wilks et al.~\cite{wilks1992absorption} used PIC simulations to show that the extreme pressure (of the order of several hundred megabars) exerted on the plasma surface leads to surface deformation, resulting in various instabilities~\cite{tatarakis2003propagation}.
 Once the plasma is formed, the laser-plasma interaction is predominantly governed by the critical density surface, which acts as a reflective and absorptive interface—referred to as the `plasma mirror' (PM).
-The dynamic relativistic PM in turn severely modifies the spectral and temporal properties of the laser pulse \cite{thaury2007plasma}.
-Therefore, it becomes important to accurately measure the spatial, spectral and temporal characteristics of these relativistic PMs.
-At these relativistic intensities, the ponderomotive force (PMF), a nonlinear force arising from the interaction of the laser field and charged particles, plays a crucial role in governing the physical phenomena such as nonlinear self-action effects, particle acceleration, multiphoton ionization and chaotic laser plasma dynamics.
+The behavior of this PM, especially under relativistic conditions, strongly modulates the incident laser pulse.
+A moving relativistic plasma mirror can shift the frequency, reshape the temporal profile, and alter the spatial structure of the reflected light~\cite{thaury2007plasma}.